sweattep/ancient_quotes/README.md

 >Behold, his strength in his waist, and his power in the muscles of his belly.

+>His hands are like a fortress city of gold that is full of stones of gold; his belly the work of ivory on the blowing of sapphire

 >Human wrath serves only to praise you; what remains of this wrath you wear as an ornament

 >She gathers her strength around her and throws herself into her work.